cagov/caldata-mdsa-training/docs/learning-path.md

 This guide walks you through the complete path you will take to learn data and analytics engineering concepts and skills as well as modern data tooling.
-If at any point throughout this training you get stuck, feel free to ask questions in our [Team's channel](https://teams.microsoft.com/l/channel/19%3A9UzMH9e4ZArvv3-GA6PeAVj78dpC1PeWheOZQ71cJCA1%40thread.tacv2/Discussion?groupId=d481f5d0-9e47-4dd0-9695-1b70a396c4f4&tenantId=e8c9327a-25cd-469b-ac57-455f3bd12bd1).
+If at any point throughout this training you get stuck, feel free to ask questions in our [Teams channel](https://teams.microsoft.com/l/channel/19%3A9UzMH9e4ZArvv3-GA6PeAVj78dpC1PeWheOZQ71cJCA1%40thread.tacv2/Discussion?groupId=d481f5d0-9e47-4dd0-9695-1b70a396c4f4&tenantId=e8c9327a-25cd-469b-ac57-455f3bd12bd1).

 !!! clock "Estimated Time: 16 hours (self-paced)"